-Last updated on June 21st, 2012 at 01:55 pm
+Last updated on February 16th, 2023 at 01:37 pm

-In the tech world I came from we launched every product before it was finished and “perfect.”
+In the tech world, I came from we launched every product before it was finished and “perfect.”
 You learned quickly that “good enough” meant “launch now!”
-It is better to launch and adjust, than to miss your launch date.
+It is better to launch and adjust than to miss your launch date.

 Launching is everything.
 Perfection is not.

 It is better to start your dream instead of waiting until everything is perfect, and you think you’ve got “it down.”

 There is no “perfect.”
 There is no “ready.”

 I know writers who get upset over other’s misspellings and typos on the web–while they ignore the standards for writing web content themselves–not realizing there are hundreds of software engineers, web developers and Internet marketers rolling their eyes at their content.

 Stop worrying about perfection.
 You aren’t perfect.
 Accept it and focus on getting something done.